 WBA Pro-tip: If you have someone signed up for the BOLT program, name them as your Advocacy Officer!
 A CEO can definitely be the Advocacy Officer, but your time is valuable, so maybe give someone a leadership opportunity!

 What does an Advocacy Officer actually DO?

 - Keep informed of legislative and governmental issues that impact both the bank and the banking industry.

 - Communicate quarterly (optimally) with the bank’s Board of Directors and Officers on state, local and national issues impacting the industry.

-- Help coordinate “Take Your Legislature to Work” days.
+- Help coordinate “Take Your Legislator to Work” days.

 - Participate in the annual Capitol Day hosted by the Wisconsin Bankers Association.

 - Work with WBA to coordinate annual fundraising activities for our political action funds for the bank’s Board of Directors, officers, and employees.